bpkrumme/bpkrumme.github.io/_posts/2025-08-14-domain-update.markdown

 ---
 layout: single
 title:  "Whoops!
-I made a boo-boo!
-Also: what's coming on the site"
+I Made a Boo-boo!
+Also: What's Coming on the Site"
 date:   2025-08-14
 ---
 ## *Slight snafu...easy fix!*